VDA5050/VDA5050/VDA5050_EN.md

 3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.1.4.7 Mobile robot receives with at least one node not being reachable
+#### 6.1.4.7 Mobile robot receives an order with at least one node not being reachable

 Resolution: